privacytrustlab/ml_privacy_meter/README.md

 ```
 attackobj.test_attack()
 ```
-This function can be called for different instances of the attack setup, `attackobj` (ml_privacy_meter.attack.whitebox) to compare them.
+This function can be called for different instances of the attack setup, `attackobj` (ml_privacy_meter.attack.meminf) to compare them.

 A set of plots are generated for the data, which includes histograms for privacy risk, ROC curve for the membership probabilities, gradient norm distributions for member and non-member data, and label-wise privacy risk plots.
 This data is created in the `logs/plots` folder.